WILD HOGS RIDE AGAIN!

 N.B.
 Prices may differ due to USD rate fluctuation

-Prices are per person and include the following:-14 nights hotel accommodation (breakfast included at most Hotels), 12 days Motorcycle rental including sales & environmental taxes, mesh riding jacket per person, EVIP theft & damage waivers, oil and fuel, support vehicle (carries all luggage), National Park Passes, friendly tour guides!
+Prices are per person and include the following:-14 nights hotel accommodation (breakfast included at most Hotels), 12 days Motorcycle rental including sales & environmental taxes, mesh riding jacket per person, VIP PLUS theft & damage waivers, oil and fuel, support vehicle (carries all luggage), National Park Passes, friendly tour guides!

 Supplementary Liability Insurance is also available at £15 and £20 per day.